orsolyasz/Coding-Three-ML-Summer2022/week8-finalproject/README.md

 To see if it might help, I did also try to use an image of my self as an initialization or target image, which had somewhat better results but still did not exactly feel like what I was looking for.

 [![AI gnenerated, a fragmented person figure standing by several microphones](https://github.com/orsolyasz/Coding-Three-ML-Summer2022/blob/main/week8-finalproject/Generated_Imagery/03_Earlier_Tests/video-9-faceshq-portrait_of_a_powerful_inspiring_person.png?raw=true)](https://drive.google.com/file/d/1GxhUPn2u46vvYPWNUWYjNeM0kZvalS-g/view?usp=sharing)
-_"Portrait of a Powerful Inspiring Person" - VQGAN, FacesHQ, CLIP, based on prompt image_
+_"Portrait of a Powerful Inspiring Person" - VQGAN, FacesHQ, CLIP, based on prompt image - Click to open Animation_

 At this phase, I felt like I really needed to explore some further options (outside of this notebook) that might produce better results.
 As I was more focused on an artistic investigation than having control over the code at this point, I tried to look for more ready-made systems, and tried a few sites including art-breeder.
 The results from these all had interesting aspects to them, but they were often lower-quality and still rarely very face-focused.